stevekinney/tailwind-workshop/src/content/gap.md

 ## Trade-Offs

 Using `gap` is straightforward and clean, but be aware that older browsers might not support it, especially in Flexbox layouts.
 Also, using `gap` with Flexbox might not yield the same results across all browsers, so testing is essential.

-In summary, the `gap` utility in Tailwind offers a convenient way to control spacing between rows and columns in both Flexbox and Grid layouts.
-It's a more maintainable solution when compared to individually setting margins or paddings on child elements.